abcjs-music/obsidian-plugin-abcjs/README.md

 ## Maintenance & Contributions

 At the moment, I am not actively using Obsidian and thus do not invest much time into this plugin.
-However, it does work regardless and if have feedback do feel free to open an issues.
+However, it does work regardless and if have feedback do feel free to open an issue.
 Be aware though that I might not have the time available to invest into solving your particular request on short notice.
 If you know your way around code, please consider contributing a pull request!
 I will gladly review and merge it.